 How do you eat an elephant?
 One bite at a time!
 In all seriousness, learning to play an instrument can feel like eating an elephant!
 Children learn through small steps in order to never get overwhelmed with the complexities of learning the violin.

 There are two ways to look at things - through the negative (what is going poorly) and through the positive (what is going well).
-The Suzuki approach is always to look at what the child is doing well and to celebrate it.
+The Suzuki approach is always to look at what the child is doing well and to celebrate it, and to positively work on a student's weak areas.

 Theodosis Violin Studio